Experience Halloween in the Hudson Valley:

 Celebrate Halloween in the Hudson Valley with these 10+ Events

 It’s their version of a Halloween fest – only way cuter.
 Enjoy this fun guided farm tour that lets you meet the animals of Lilymoore Farm and Dreaming of A Chance pigeon sanctuary.
 This year has more alpacas in Halloween costumes, goats too – who knows maybe the llamas will join in the fun this year.
-Come dressed up for the event.
+Enjoy Halloween in the Hudson Valley and come dressed up for the event.
 They do a great craft at the end of the farm tour.
 Select days at the end of October.
 Get tickets and learn more here.

 Related Article: A Visit to Lilymoore Alpaca Farm you will not soon forget!

-During the Halloween Season, Bannerman Castle Island hosts several events.
+During the Halloween Season, Bannerman Castle Island hosts their famous Halloween in the Hudson Valley movie event.
 They usually have a showing of Dracula with the Castle as a backdrop.
-From the Bram Stoker novel, this is the original Broadway production that premiered in 1927 and was revised in 1997 starring Frank Langella.
+From the Bram Stoker novel, this is the original Broadway production that premiered in 1927.

 Related Article: Take a peek at Bannerman Castle located on the Hudson River